Start Scuba Diving: A Beginner’s Complete Guide

 Step 2: Get Certified

 Once you decide to continue, you’ll complete a scuba diving certification course.
+Most divers start with the Open Water course, which you can complete in just a few days.

 This includes: